andrew/ultimate-awesome/README.md

 - [awsome-entity-resolution](https://github.com/Evnsn/awsome-entity-resolution) - A collection of awesome resources regarding Record Linkage.
 - [awesome-classical-music-playlists](https://github.com/franc00018/awesome-classical-music-playlists) - Awesome Classical Music Playlists.
 - [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for beginn.
-- [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-it-architect](https://github.com/gtonic/awesome-it-architect) - A curated list of IT architecture technologies and resources.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-gcp](https://github.com/hrvolapeter/awesome-gcp) - A curated list of awesome Google Cloud Platform (GCP) libraries, open source repos, guides, blogs, and other resources.